ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 expired while two requests to Send data for that Message are outstanding, there will be two Expired events delivered.

+The interface should allow the application to correlate which Send Action resulted in a particular Send Event.
+The manner in which this correlation is indicated is implementation-specific.

 ### Sent {#sent}

 ~~~